Medieval bioarchaeology: Enamel hypoplasia

 Linear enamel hypoplasias are examples of periods of stress or disruption in a child's health where horizontal bands form on the teeth that can be examined macroscopically and represent a localized decrease in enamel thickness.
 Enamel hypoplasias are used in bioarchaeological research as markers of childhood physiological stress.

 Justyna Jolanta Miszkiewicz, from the University of Kent, studied linear enamel hypoplasia and age-at-death in the medieval population of Canterbury, UK.
 She specifically focused on the populations at St. Gregory's Priory and Cemetery.
 She found 374 teeth with linear enamel hypoplasia in either the mandibular or maxillary permanent teeth.
 She also found that there were significantly greater frequency of linear enamel hypoplasia in the cemetery compared to the Priory.
-The mean number of teeth with lLinear enamel hypoplasia in the cemetery was 17.6 and the mean number at the Priory was 7.9.
+The mean number of teeth with linear enamel hypoplasia in the cemetery was 17.6 and the mean number at the Priory was 7.9.
 This study also measured age-at-death of the individuals as well as what types of social groups they represented.
 The results indicated that childhood stress might reflect adult mortality and that the health of individuals from diverse social backgrounds can be assessed using linear enamel hypoplasia analysis.